 Adult Health and Wellbeing Surveys have been completed in Hull during 2003, 2007, 2009, 2011-12, 2014 and 2019.
-Adult Black, Asian and Minority Ethnic (BAME) Health and Wellbeing Surveys, and Gypsy and Traveller Health and Wellbeing Surveys have both been completed in 2007 and 2011-12.
-A Veteran’s Health and Wellbeing Survey was completed in 2009.
+Surveys specifically for adults from ethnic minorities and for Gypsy and Travellers have both been completed in 2007 and 2011-12.
+A Health and Wellbeing Survey was completed in 2009 for veterans.
 Adult Social Capital Surveys have been completed in 2004 and 2009, although the subsequent Health and Wellbeing Surveys also included some questions on social capital.

 Surveys Involving Young People (Secondary School Pupils)

 Young People Health and Wellbeing Surveys have been completed in 2002, 2008, 2012 and 2016 involving secondary school pupils.